pcdi/cambridgecorepdf/README.md

+# Archived

+This project is archived, please see the improved version [here]( https://github.com/pcdi/cambridge_core_downloader).

 # Cambridge Core PDF Tool
 This tool provides functionality toward PDFs downloaded from [Cambridge Core](https://www.cambridge.org/core).
 It extracts the archive(s), merges the PDFs into one PDF and adds chapter bookmarks.